University News and Recognition

-Webster University is one of four St. Louis organizations honored for its accessibility efforts in 2013 by Paraquad, a non-profit organization that has offered services to the disabled for more than 40 years.
+Webster University was one of four St. Louis organizations honored for its accessibility efforts in 2013 by Paraquad, a non-profit organization that has offered services to the disabled for more than 40 years.
 Webster was recognized for work on its home campus and its website to make classes, offices and information more accessible to those with disabilities.

 Webster University competes in several sports in the St. Louis Intercollegiate Athletic Conference (SLIAC) as a NCAA Division III school, where in 2014 Webster won its tenth consecutive SLIAC All-Sports Trophy and 14th of the past 16 years.
 The Webster baseball team won the NCAA Division-III Regional Championship in 2012 and 2013 to advance to the Division III Baseball National Championship, also known as the College World Series, and was ranked number one in the nation for the first time during the 2014 season.

-Webster University's chess team is the top-ranked collegiate chess team in the United States and won its third straight College Chess national championship in 2015 – the President's Cup, also known as the Final Four of Collegiate Chess.
-The team has won the top spot at the annual Pan-American Intercollegiate Team Chess Championship for three consecutive years.
+Webster University's chess team is the top-ranked collegiate chess team in the United States and won its fourth straight College Chess national championship in 2016 – the President's Cup, also known as the Final Four of Collegiate Chess.
+The team has won the top spot at the annual Pan-American Intercollegiate Team Chess Championship for four consecutive years.
 Individual team members also represent their countries and Webster at the U.S. Open and other prestigious international championships, where they have achieved national and international titles.
 Webster was the first college ever to have three students in the same year represent their countries at the Chess World Cup.

 Forensics and Debate